Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Introduction

 Advances in resonant and coherent X-ray scattering now offer a powerful route to probe magnetic metamaterials with high sensitivity to both chemical and magnetic correlations.
 These techniques enable direct access to spin textures, interference effects, and topological configurations that remain otherwise hidden in standard dichroic approaches \cite{OAM_ASI_PRL, McCarterMargaretR.2023Arcp}.
 Fully exploiting this capability, however, requires metamaterials with well-defined morphology and robust long-range magnetic order—conditions that enhance coherence, sharpen reciprocal-space features, and expose the underlying structure–factor physics.
 This has intensified the need for material architectures that are intrinsically compatible with coherent scattering approaches and capable of supporting reproducible emergent magnetic order across extended areas.

 Here, we present a scalable approach to fabricating coherent magnetic metamaterials by embedding ferromagnetic mesospins within a non-magnetic host matrix.
-For demonstration, we employ a square artificial spin ice (ASI) geometry — a popular lattice with a well-defined antiferromagnetic ground state (Fig. \ref{Figure1}) \cite{KapaklisVassilios2014Tfia, Skjearvo_2020}.
+For demonstration, we employ a square artificial spin ice (ASI) geometry --- a popular lattice with a well-defined antiferromagnetic ground state (Fig. \ref{Figure1}) \cite{KapaklisVassilios2014Tfia, Skjearvo_2020, Nisoli:2017hg}.
 Controlled Fe$^+$ ion implantation into Pd thin films produces single-domain mesospins that spontaneously assemble into extended antiferromagnetic domains in the {\it as-implanted} state.
-Resonant X-ray reflectometry, polarized neutron reflectometry, and photoemission electron microscopy establish the structural and magnetic depth profiles, while resonant soft X-ray diffraction reveals sharp magnetic Bragg peaks modulated by the mesospin form factor.
-Together, these findings demonstrate a class of structurally embedded magnetic metamaterials with intrinsic long-range order, providing a foundation for quantitative studies of collective magnetism, coherent photon–spin coupling, and functional X-ray scattering phenomena.
+Relative to our earlier implantation studies that established fabrication and real-space magnetic textures \cite{VantarakiChristina2024Mmbi, Vantaraki_inhomogeneities}, the present work provides a reciprocal-space demonstration of simultaneous structural and magnetic long-range coherence.
+Resonant X-ray reflectometry, polarized neutron reflectometry, and photoemission electron microscopy establish the structural and magnetic depth profiles, while resonant soft X-ray diffraction reveals sharp structural Bragg peaks together with mixed-parity magnetic reflections and a clearly resolved mesospin-basis (``$\times$'') envelope.
+Together, these findings establish a class of structurally embedded magnetic metamaterials with intrinsic long-range order, providing a basis for quantitatively interpretable, geometry- and form-factor-encoded scattering studies of collective magnetism and coherent photon--spin coupling.